python/cpython/Doc/library/doctest.rst

    An exception raised by :class:`DocTestRunner` to signal that a doctest example raised an unexpected exception.
-The constructor arguments are used to initialize the member variables of the same names.
+The constructor arguments are used to initialize the attributes of the same names.

-:exc:`UnexpectedException` defines the following member variables:
+:exc:`UnexpectedException` defines the following attributes:

 .. attribute:: UnexpectedException.test